joeytwiddle/significant-white-space/README.md

 ------------------------------
 # TODO

+- Parse options from command-line.

+- Allow options to be set near top/bottom of file (like vim's modeline).

 - Code and comment cleanup.

 - FIXED: `(...)` wrapping fails on "else if" but works on "if"